-They say that everyone’s Irish on St. Patrick’s Day, and I hope that’s true, because I love the Irish–for their music, their literature, their Guinness Stout, and believe it or not, for their food.
+They say that everyone’s Irish on St. Patrick’s Day, and I hope that’s true, because I love the Irish–for their music, their literature, their Guinness Stout, and for their food.
 It’s been many years since I was in Ireland, but I remember swooning over the fresh, wild salmon, buttered potatoes (of course), and the moist and flavorful brown bread.
-But brown bread’s not particularly festive (or green!), and Zoe and I don’t have a recipe for classic Irish soda bread, which is made without yeast (for that, I rely on James Beard’s recipe in Beard on Bread– the first bread I ever made).
+But brown bread’s not particularly festive (or green!), and Zoe and I don’t have a recipe for classic Irish soda bread, which is made without yeast (for that, I rely on James Beard’s recipe in Beard on Bread— the first bread I ever made).
 Then Zoe reminded me about our broccoli-and-cheddar buns in Healthy Bread in Five Minutes a Day.
 Turns out that four-leaf clovers aren’t especially Irish, but they’re very lucky!
-Sprinkled with cheese, these make a lovely accompaniment to corned beef and cabbage.
+Sprinkled with cheese, these make a lovely and healthy accompaniment to corned beef and cabbage.
 One little disclosure– the broccoli doesn’t make it all that deeply green, as you can see.
 Some would have used green food coloring, I suppose.
 Bain taitneamh as do bhéil!
 Hearty appetite (I think)… Continue reading

 I must admit that I use my Pullman pan quite frequently – there is something about those neat, square pieces that seem to make my sandwich more special.
 However, I wanted to change things up a bit, and decided to get a little creative.
 Normally I prefer sweet swirled breads, but sometimes something savory is needed.
 I found that this French olive spread (tapenade) is just the thing.